-For instance, one of the world’s leading singles experts recently stated matter-of-factly that the dating scene in Napa Valley is not just tough, as many singles will agree, but “deadly.”
+For instance, a singles expert recently stated matter-of-factly that the dating scene in Napa Valley is not just tough, as many singles will agree, but “deadly.”

 With all this good food and wine, one would think Napa Valley would be fertile dating ground, but “Napa Valley is the graveyard for singles groups,” said Rich Gosse, chairman of the Society of Single Professionals, billed as the world’s largest nonprofit singles organization.
 “People have tried to do singles groups over the years … they all died out.
 Napa will not support a singles group.”

-Unfortunately, Gosse would know.
-He has hosted singles meetups with more than 2,000 parties on six continents.
+Gosse would know.
+He has hosted singles meet-ups with more than 2,000 parties on six continents.
 He was in Napa on Nov.
 23, and hosted one of his events for singles at the scenic outdoor lounge atop the Archer Hotel in Napa.

-The last time Gosse held a singles event here was about three years ago but, ever the hopeful romantic, he was back to try again, and also to raise funds for his organization, seva.org, which provides cataract surgeries in developing countries.
+The last time Gosse held a singles gathering here was about three years ago.
+But, ever the hopeful romantic, he was back to try again, and also to raise funds for his organization, seva.org, which provides cataract surgeries in developing countries.

 About 50 singles came from near and far, including Napa, Sonoma, Concord, San Francisco, and Walnut Creek.
 The Archer donated the venue and plenty of appetizers, and the view from the rooftop provided a convivial environment.